Brookfield WPCA Budget Narrative – FY2023-24

 It is useful to offer a narrative to accompany the budget to tell the story behind the numbers.
 There is much more on the activity of the WPCA at the brookfieldwpca.org website.

-Operations Staff and Building:
+Operations Staff and Building

 The Water Pollution Control Authority (WPCA) has full responsibility for its own finances as a stand-alone Enterprise Fund of the Town of Brookfield.
 The duties for the volunteer board have increased substantially over the past several years with system growth.
 With the recent gain of customers, a full time Operations Manager was installed in January 2023.
+In 2018 the WPCA occupied an Operations Center at 53A Commerce Road.
+The two-story building includes 3000 sq ft of space and a fully equipped conference room to allow for virtual & hybrid meetings.
+It is financed with a 25-year conventional mortgage.

-Accommodating Growth:
+Accommodating Growth

 Several important sewer system improvement projects were undertaken recently.
 These included improvements in station electronic monitoring and the GIS system, making field service more efficient with the use of wireless smart tablets to show what is underground from any spot in Town.
 The Route 133 Pump Station has undergone a significant upgrade to handle growth in the Town Center District including a larger tank to reduce pump cycling, a modern backup generator and other enhancements to accommodate more efficient pumps in the near future.